xcomfan/xcomfan.github.io/linux/linux.md

 A process can establish upper limits on its consumption of various resources using the setrlimit() system call.
 Each resource limit has two associated values.

-* A soft limit which limits the amount of resource the process may consueme.
+* A soft limit which limits the amount of resource the process may consume.
 * A hard limit which is a ceiling on the value to which the soft limit may be set.

 An unprivileged process may change its soft limit for a particular resource to any value up to the hard limit, but can only lower its hard limit.
 Resource limits of the shell can be adjusted using the ulimit command.
 These limits are inherited by the child processes that the shell creates to execute commands.